MarlinFirmware/Configurations/config/examples/FlashForge/CreatorPro/README.md

 ### My nozzles are not offset in firmware!

 It's possible that you may have different offsets saved in your printer's EEPROM.
-To fix this, you can either update your offset settings in the printer's configuration panel, or you can run the following GCode:
+To fix this, you can either update your offset settings in the printer's configuration panel, or you can run the following G-code:

 ```gcode
 M218 T1 X-34 ; Set the offset